-In everyday terms, if we don’t eat well (enough, nutritiously, at regular intervals), it’s harder to stay energetic and cope with the stress that life throws at us, and if we don’t cope well with stress, it tends to affect our sleep.
-Or from another starting point, if our stress level is persistently high, we are much more likely to make bad food decisions – skip meals or grab some quick ‘comfort food’ to get a temporary lift.
-A high daytime stress level also hurts our ability to sleep well, which keeps the vicious circle spinning: we will be too tired the next day to stick to a healthy diet.
+In everyday terms, if we don’t eat well (enough, nutritiously, at regular intervals), it’s harder to stay energetic and cope with the stress that life throws at us, and if we don’t cope well with stress, it affects our sleep.
+Or from another angle, if our stress level is persistently high, we are more likely to make bad food decisions – skip meals or grab quick ‘comfort foods’ to get a temporary lift.
+High daytime stress also hurts our ability to sleep well, which keeps the vicious cycle spinning: we will be too tired the next day to stick to a healthy diet.

-(Note: This blog will not recommend specific diets or nutritional guidelines, but will instead focus on highlighting the importance of a comprehensive approach when coaching our clients – looking at the big picture of wellness to help the clients make smart choices.)
+(Note: This blog will not recommend specific diets or nutritional guidelines but will instead focus on highlighting the importance of a comprehensive coaching approach – looking at the big picture of wellness to help the clients make smart choices.)

 Individual Coaching Requires Individual Data

 A multidisciplinary approach is routine for most wellness professionals.
 An understanding of the client’s eating habits is important for a fitness coach to be able to provide meaningful exercise guidelines, just like data about sleep and exercise can be hugely beneficial to a nutrition coach.
-Firstbeat Lifestyle Assessment is a 3-day heart rate variability measurement that allows the coach to get a peek at what’s going on inside the client’s body: how they are dealing with daily stress, what helps them recover, and how exercise fits into their lifestyle (Figure 1 below).
-Lifestyle Assessment can be used as a baseline measurement in coaching, to identify the clients’ challenge areas and strengths before making a plan to improve their nutritional status, lose weight in a sensible way, or improve their overall fitness.
-The ‘hidden’ information that this type of assessment can reveal allows the coach to fine-tune their recommendations towards better health and well-being in the long run.
-It also helps the client to see how their behaviors affect their physiology, and use that information to make behavioral changes that can impact their body and mind in a positive way.
+Firstbeat Life is a heart rate variability -based lifestyle measurement conducted regularly in daily life (all day and all night), allowing the coach to get a peek at what’s going on inside the client’s body: how they are dealing with daily stress, what helps them recover, and how exercise fits into their lifestyle (Figure 1 below).
+Firstbeat Life is a practical coaching tool to help identify the clients’ challenge areas and strengths before making a plan to improve their nutritional status, lose weight in a sensible way, or improve their overall fitness.
+The ‘hidden’ information that this type of assessment reveals allows the coach to fine-tune their recommendations towards better health and well-being and track the effect of changes throughout the intervention project.
+It also shows the client how their behaviors affect their physiology, and they can use that information to make behavioral changes that impact their body and mind in a positive way.

 For example, if the measurement shows that it takes the client several hours before they start getting good-quality sleep after going to bed, the initial nutritional focus might be on the types of foods and drinks that should be avoided versus favored in the hours before bed.
 Or if the result shows problems with the overall stress-recovery balance, it can be used to remind a weight management client that weight loss is significantly harder when we are stressed and tired – and then focus not only on nutritional solutions, but also on practical strategies to reduce stress and improve sleep.
 Or if the client exercises a lot, at high intensity, making sure that they get enough high-quality calories to sustain performance.

 There is no one-size-fits-all prescription for wellness and good health, nor for a healthy diet, but better understanding of the client’s life situation is a good starting point for any coaching relationship.
-As professionals in different disciplines, we should naturally focus on our core area and skillset, yet take advantage of additional technology and multidisciplinary approaches or teams to broaden our expertise and provide the client deeper insights towards better health and sustainable lifestyle change.
+As professionals in different disciplines, we should naturally focus on our core area and skillset yet take advantage of additional technology and multidisciplinary approaches to broaden our expertise and provide the client deeper insights about their wellness status as well as progress towards better health and sustainable lifestyle change.